dfinity/dre-airflow/docs/report/README.md

 Airflow is stable, mature, it has a decent user interface, it has an API, it has a story for deployment of custom artifacts, and it is well-designed around a robust distributed execution model.
 It is absolutely hands-down superior to StackStorm.

-Most of the practical findings of the report are not in the report -- they are in the main [README.md](../../README.md) file of this repository.
+Most of the practical findings discovered during the production of this report are not not directly in the report -- they are in the main [README.md](../../README.md) file of this repository.

 ## Main documentation site